|

 melancholy asides.
 His single-mindedness was both at an angle to the other two and a stabiliser keeping a tension and a platform

+present.
 Terry Day, one of the four corners of Alterations, is a superlative chameleon

 of sound, constantly seeking out and finding different responses, whether they are the musical-box in a toyshop effect of